 We passed some semi rural areas including the back of the Swan Valley Egg Farm before heading along a track back through grass trees and bush before passing through a gate and then following the dog park fence line back to where we started.

-An exciting development about this part of Whiteman Park will be the opening in December 2019 of Pia's Place.
-This nature playground looks amazing as it starts to take shape.
+A few hundred metres from the start of this trail is the new nature based all abilities playground at Pias Place - perfect for a pre/post walk play.
 There is lots of parking around this area as well as toilets, bbqs, benches and gazebos (which can be hired).
 Dogs are permitted leash free within the dedicated 250 hectare Dog Park and are also permitted on lead within Whiteman Park.

 We took about 45 minutes to complete this walk including a side trip to the bird hide at a good pace and with few stops.
 It was flat and easy to follow.
 There isn't much in the way of shade on this walk so it is better for cooler days.
 This walk is best in winter or spring before Horse Swamp dries up as the beauty comes from the water.